 The state's newest byway follows the creation and development of the Denver & Rio Grande Railroad, the state’s first, and ultimately the nation’s largest, narrow-gauge railroad system, as well linking two of Colorado’s most important and existing historic narrow gauge railroads: the Durango & Silverton Narrow Gauge Railroad and the Cumbres & Toltec Scenic Railroad — both remaining parts of the San Juan Extension built in the early 1880s.
-The route travels the following roadways, south and east from Durango: U.S. 160 south and east to State Highway 172; State Highway 172 to Ignacio; State Highway 151 to north of Arboles; Archuleta County roads 500 and 551 east and south into New Mexico; Rio Arriba County road in New Mexico east to Dulce; U.S. 64 east to Chama, NM.
+The route travels the following roadways, south and east from Durango: U.S. 160 south and east to State Highway 172; State Highway 172 to Ignacio; State Highway 151 to north of Arboles; Archuleta County roads 500 and 551 east and south into New Mexico; Rio Arriba County road in New Mexico east to Dulce; and U.S. 64 east to Chama, NM.

 * Also one of America's Byways.

 Colorado is home to 26 Scenic and Historic Byways, 11 of which are also federally designated America's Byways.
 View our virtual Colorado Byways Guide; or visit the Colorado Department of Transportation's Colorado Scenic and Historic Byways site.